renardlomax/Pacmen/README.md

 # Pacmen Excersise
-This was my first MIT coding project of the class.
-I was given the task of creating the pacman image to bounce along the webpage without going off the screeen.
+This was my first MIT coding project from Mit edx pro coding bootcamp.
+I created a pacman game where i implemented functional code  I was given the task of creating the pacman image to bounce along the webpage without going off the screeen.
 I was able to create a functional tab to to start the game and add additional pacmen.
-## How to Run
+## How to get started
 Clone files
 - Index.html
 - The pacmen images